timvisee/steam-rp2g/README.md

 Many Steam games have [_Remote Play Together_][steam-page] disabled.
 That's stupid.
-This tool enables you to use Remote Play Together with any Steam game (or other program).
+This tool enables you to use Remote Play Together with _any_ Steam game (or other program).

 ##### Side effects
-- Steam thinks you're playing another game
+- Steam will think you're playing a different game
 - Online play might not work

 ##### Platform support